DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 • You need the best possible image quality in a compact format

-• Cinematic stabilization is fundamental to your work
+• Cinematic stabilization is essential for your work

 • Professional audio is important (with the DJI Mic 2)